 Yesterday, my partner and I were looking closely at the lupine, which is in full bloom.

-I have learned, since I came to Maine, about holistic gardening and land management, and I’ve understood that effective gardening is not creating a concentration camp for plants.
-Nature is an effective gardener, and a bed like ours, organic, dynamic and without any kind of fertilizer, pesticide or other chemicals, demonstrates the diversity necessary for the health of the whole system.
+I have learned, since I came to Maine, about holistic gardening and land management, and I’ve understood effective gardening is not creating a concentration camp for plants.
+Nature is a gardener, and a bed like ours, organic, dynamic and without any kind of fertilizer, pesticide or other chemicals, demonstrates the diversity necessary for the health of the whole system.

 As we looked closely, we found a cluster of juvenile Japanese beetles on a low, sheltered leaf, and another cluster of tiny ticks.
 Obviously, the bed is a good nursery.
 A variety of bees were present.
 We saw a lacewing, an excellent predator, and aphids.
 Yellow jackets zoomed around, along with dragonflies (another welcome predator).
 Immature grasshoppers were plentiful, and spiders.
 Several kinds of butterflies floated above the flowers.